linuxplayground/nabu-games/docs/BUILD.md

 ## Building

 The make files are designed to be run on Linux.
-They are tested to run on Ubuntu and Windows Subsystem For Linux.
-(WSL2).
+They are tested to run on Ubuntu and Windows Subsystem For Linux (WSL2) and on a Raspberry Pi.

 Execute the `make` command from the root of this project or from the build directory.
-As you descend into the build directory, exections of Make will produce only the items from where you are and below.
+As you descend into the build directory, executions of Make will produce only the items from where you are and below.

 For example, to build everything: